Thank you for your service

 About Chanelle:

-Chanelle Carlin is your Celebrant for LifeTM.
-She is an ordained minister, professional wedding officiant, author, gratitude coach, self-care coach and owner of Chanelle Carlin Weddings, LLC.
-Chanelle believes that life and love should be celebrated every minute.
-She collaborates with couples who’ve found “The ONE” to create custom, memorable ceremonies for their intimate wedding or elopement in the naturally beautiful Pacific Northwest and celebrates all the special moments that matter in their lives.
-She lives with her family in rural Okanogan County, Washington, USA and LOVES traveling throughout the Pacific Northwest to officiate weddings.
-You can visit Chanelle at www.chanellecarlin.com, on FacebookInstagram, or Pinterest
+Chanelle Carlin is Your Celebrant for LifeTM.
+She is an ordained minister, professional wedding officiant, coach, owner of Chanelle Carlin Weddings, LLC.
+Chanelle is also the host of Now You May Kiss Podcast with Chanelle Carlin.
+She believes that life and love should be celebrated every minute.
+While Chanelle works throughout the Pacific Northwest primarily, she gladly travels to wherever her couples prefer to marry.
+As their Celebrant for Life, Chanelle also celebrates the moments that matter in each of her couples’ lives.
+She lives with her family in rural Okanogan County, Washington, USA, and totally LOVES her life.
+You can visit Chanelle at www.chanellecarlin.com, on FacebookInstagram, Linked In or Pinterest

 YOUR E.P.I.C.
 WEDDING CEREMONY